isovalent/eBPF-Summit-2022-CTF/README.md

 We have provided config for running in Lima-VM or Vagrant.

-* On Mac, you can set up this challenge using Lima-VM by running `limactl start cilium.yaml`
+* On Mac, you can set up this challenge using Lima-VM by running `limactl start cilium.yaml`.
+Once this completes, open a shell into the VM with `limactl shell cilium`,

 * If you're a Vagrant user, we've supplied a Vagrantfile for you as well.
 Run `vagrant up`.
+Once this is finished, run `vagrant ssh` to open a shell into the VM.

 If you don't want to use Lima or Vagrant, set up a Kubernetes or K3s cluster that uses Cilium as its CNI, and run `kubectl apply -f ctfapp.yaml`.